Hadwiger Models: Low-Temperature Behavior in a Natural Extension of the Ising Model: Further Directions

 The structure of strictly locally geometric models depends significantly on the underlying lattice.
 As the maximally symmetric 2D infinite graph, the hexagonal graph provides the simplest dynamics, but the model can also be considered on other lattices.
 On the usual square lattice, Hadwiger models do not span the set of all vertex state assignments, because there are 4 nonenmpty assignments and only 3 Hadwiger basis vectors.
 Thus in that domain the space of ground states is not nearly as evident, nor is there an obvious natural choice of basis.

-In 3 dimensions, the space of Hadwiger functions is 4-dimensional: Euler characteristic, mean width, surface area, and volume \cite{LMNPT20}.
-Here, ``mean width" refers to the average projected length of the set, over the space of 1-dimensional subspaces.
+In three dimensions, the space of invariant valuations is four-dimensional, being parametrized by Euler characteristic, mean width, surface area, and volume \cite{G07}.
+Here, mean width refers to the average projected length of the set over the space of 1-dimensional subspaces.
 The natural analogue to the lattice of hexagons is the lattice of truncated octahedra; for both, $d+1$ identical cells meet at each vertex.
 However, unlike the hexagonal lattice, for which the Euler characteristic is antisymmetric, the Euler characteristic is now symmetric, paired with the symmetric surface area term.
 Volume remains antisymmetric, along with the new mean-width terms.
 Up to temperature normalization, this generates two 1-dimensional subspaces of purely symmetric or anti-symmetric energy functions, granting the model many more potential symmetries to rely on.